 Monroe is a somewhat small village located in the state of New York.
 With a population of 8,632 people and three constituent neighborhoods, Monroe is the 212th largest community in New York.

-Monroe is a decidedly white-collar village, with fully 85.93% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Monroe is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Monroe who work in sales jobs (16.94%), office and administrative support (12.03%), and management occupations (11.18%).
+Monroe is a decidedly white-collar village, with fully 86.71% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Monroe is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Monroe who work in sales jobs (15.36%), office and administrative support (12.69%), and management occupations (10.66%).

-In Monroe, a lot of people use the bus to get to work every day though Monroe is a relatively small village.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Monroe has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The per capita income in Monroe in 2010 was $40,606, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $162,424 for a family of four.
-However, Monroe contains both very wealthy and poor people as well.
+The per capita income in Monroe in 2010 was $42,582, which is wealthy relative to New York and the nation.
+This equates to an annual income of $170,328 for a family of four.

-Monroe is a somewhat ethnically-diverse village.
+Monroe is a very ethnically-diverse village.
 The people who call Monroe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monroe residents report their race to be White, followed by Asian.
 Monroe also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.70% of the village’s residents.
-Important ancestries of people in Monroe include Irish, German, Polish, and Albanian.
+People of Hispanic or Latino origin account for 19.32% of the village’s residents.
+Important ancestries of people in Monroe include Irish, German, Polish, and English.

 The most common language spoken in Monroe is English.
 Other important languages spoken here include Spanish and Italian.